tableau/document-api-python/docs/docs/api-ref.md

 `self.caption` Returns string of user defined name of datasource if exists.

-`self.connections` Returns list of connections are used in workbook.
+`self.connections` Returns list of connections used in workbook.

-`self.fileds` Returns key-value result of field name and their attributes.
+`self.fields` Returns key-value result of field name and their attributes.

 `self.calculations` Returns calculated field of the workbook.